monash-merc/store.monash/docs/source/hsm_app.rst

 Request to recall a datafile
 ---------------------------

-For an offline file user can request to recall this file by clicking on the Request Recall button.
+For an offline file, users can request to recall the file by clicking on the Request Recall button.
-An asynchronous process will try to recall this file and if successful, will send an email to user with link to download the file.
+An asynchronous process will try to recall this file and if successful, will send an email to the user with a link to download the file.

 .. image:: images/datafile_recall.png